⚡ Quick Answer

 DoD 8570/8140 IAT Level III, IAM Level II/III, CSSP Infrastructure Support

-Unlike most CompTIA exams that give you a score out of 900, CASP+ is pass/fail only.
+Unlike most CompTIA exams that give you a score out of 900, SecurityX is pass/fail only.
 You won't receive a numerical score — you either pass or you don't.
-This is intentional: CompTIA considers CASP+ a mastery-level exam where passing demonstrates expert-level competency, not a gradation of performance.
+This is intentional: CompTIA considers SecurityX a mastery-level exam where passing demonstrates expert-level competency, not a gradation of performance.

-The CAS-004 exam covers four domains.
-Security architecture and engineering together account for over 60% of the exam — this is fundamentally a design and implementation cert, not a policy cert.
+The CAS-005 exam covers four domains.
+Security architecture and security engineering together account for 58% of the exam — this is fundamentally a design and implementation cert, not a policy cert.

 Domain 1